gptscript-ai/gptscript/README.md

 | :memo: | We are currently exploring options for interacting with local models using GPTScript. |
 | ------ | :------------------------------------------------------------------------------------ |

-The following example illustrates how GPTScript allows you to accomplish complex tasks by writing what resembles pseudocode in English:
+The following example illustrates how GPTScript allows you to accomplish a complex task by writing instructions in English:

 ```yaml
 # example.gpt